 What is Encapsulation?

 Java encapsulation is one of the four fundamental object-oriented programming (OOP) principles, along with inheritance, polymorphism, and abstraction.
 Encapsulation serves as a fundamental concept in object-oriented programming, emphasizing the bundling of a class’s attributes (data) and methods (functions) into a cohesive unit.
-This item, referred to as a class, provides an organised method of interacting with the functionalities and underlying data.
+This item, referred to as a class, provides an organized method of interacting with the functionalities and underlying data.
 Encapsulation’s main goal is to prevent outside interference from accessing a class’s internal operations while enabling restricted access via clearly specified interfaces.

 In Java, this protection is accomplished by employing access modifiers, which regulate the visibility of class members, encompassing fields and methods.